corda/corda-docs-portal/content/en/tutorials/corda/4.8/os/build-basic-cordapp/basic-cordapp-running.md

 ## Launch the sample CorDapp

-To start the nodes and the sample CorDapp:

-1. Run the command that corresponds to your operating system:
+To start the nodes and the sample CorDapp, run the command that corresponds to your operating system:

-* Unix/Mac OSX: `./build/nodes/runnodes`
-* Windows: `.\build\nodes\runnodes.bat`

-2. Start a Spring Boot server for Party A. Run the command:

-* Unix/Mac OSX: `./gradlew runPartyAServer`
-* Windows: `gradlew.bat runPartyAServer`

-Look for the `Started Server in X seconds` message — don’t rely on the % indicator.

-3. Repeat the command to start the server for Party B:

-* Unix/Mac OSX: `./gradlew runPartyBServer`
+* Unix/Mac OSX: `./build/nodes/runnodes`.
-* Windows: `gradlew.bat runPartyBServer`
+* Windows: `.\build\nodes\runnodes.bat`.

 {{< note >}}

 On Unix/Mac OSX, do not click/change focus until all seven additional terminal windows have opened, or some nodes may fail to start.
-You can run `workflows-java/build/nodes/runnodes --headless` to prevent each server from opening in a new terminal window.
+You can run `/build/nodes/runnodes --headless` to prevent each server from opening in a new terminal window.

 {{< /note >}}